4 Ways To Get A Green Card On Your Own

 1. The EB1A Visa

-For those individuals that have extraordinary ability in a particular field, they may be eligible to apply for an EB1A visa.
+For individuals with extraordinary ability in a particular field, the EB1A visa may be an option when exploring how to get a green card through employment-based immigration.
 The EB1A visa is the employment-based, first preference, immigrant classification.
 It is designed to allow those at the top of their fields of expertise to benefit the economy, cultural or educational interests, or welfare of the United States.
 The attractive features of an EB1A visa include (i) that a candidate does not need sponsorship from an employer to apply, (ii) the candidate does not need a job offer or labor certification to apply, and (iii) the EB1A classification is an immigrant classification which means that it may result in a green card – permanent residency in the U.S.

 To qualify for an EB1A, you must prove “extraordinary ability” in a particular field such as the sciences, arts, education, business, or athletics.
 You can demonstrate extraordinary ability by providing extensive documentary evidence of sustained national or international acclaim.
 One way to show such acclaim is evidence that you have received a major, internationally known award such as the Nobel Prize, Pulitzer Prize, Academy Award, or Olympic Medal.
 If you do not have such an award, you can still be eligible for EB1A classification by meeting 3 of the following 10 criteria: